 The coming of new high class utensils for tea

-The Tang and especially the Song dynasty saw the refinement of tea utensils come to a bloom!
-With a total of not less than 28 utensils (reported in Lu Yu’s 茶经), tea became one of the seven necessities to start the day.
-(We may learn from that!).
+The Tang and especially the Song dynasty saw the refinement of tea utensils come to bloom!
+With a total of no less than 28 utensils (reported in Lu Yu’s 茶经), tea became one of the seven necessities to start the day.
+We may learn from that!
 According to the book “Dreams of Splendors of the Eastern Capital”, 东京梦华录, from the Song dynasty, there were seven necessities to start the day: Firewood, rice, oil, salt, sauce, vinegar and tea.
 During this period, the ceramic innovation in teaware also reflected refinement and good taste.
-Drinking tea was seen as a kind of meditation where drinker had to meditate on the taste of tea leaves.
+Drinking tea was seen as a kind of meditation where the drinker had to meditate on the taste of tea leaves.
 But what tea were they drinking exactly?
 Were they the same as today’s tea?
 The answer is: basically yes!

 How many types of tea are there in China